About the Hackathon

 Whether you’re new to open source or a seasoned contributor, there’s a track for you.

-R/Medicine 2026 conference registration is required to participate in the hackathon.
-Register here.
+Please note that R/Medicine conference registration is required in order to participate in the hackathon.
+Register for the conference here.

 Schedule